guojm14/ESPL/README.md

     python  main.py  --config configs/xxx.config   --spls 0.25 --target_ratio 0.002  --arch_index 0  --hard_epoch 25  --seed 0

+You can tune the hyper-parameters by editing main.py or using the argparse.

-Then you can get the symbolic expression with CSP/sym.py.
-The average count of all selected paths and paths selected by at least ninety perce can be calculated with CSP/mask_matrix.py
+You can also get the average count of all selected paths and paths selected by at least ninety percent with CSP/mask_matrix.py

+Then you can extract the discovered symbolic policy with CSP/sym.py (Please make sure the symbolic network is sparse enough before this).